 You have a choice: remain lonely or change your situation.

-Several years ago my daughter hopped in the car after school.
-At the time she was in 3rd grade, and as I asked her how her day went, she told me about an issue she was having at lunch.
+Several years ago, my daughter hopped in the car after school.
+She was in third grade at the time, and as I asked how her day went, she told me about an issue she was having at lunch.
 She was upset because no one talked to her.
 She had friends, and she sat with them, but in all the conversations going on around her, no one really directed questions or seem interested in her.

 Like any tiger of a mom, I was upset that my child was upset.
 I wanted to fix it.
-However, recognized right away that the only person that could change that was her.
+However, I recognized right away that the only person who could change that was her.
 So, I asked questions.

-"When these conversations are happening around you, how do join in?"
+"When these conversations are happening around you, how do you join in?"
 I asked her.

 "I don't," she answered.